SofieFerrari/arbetsprov-c/README.md

 ## Important Note:

 This game can only be played once.
 For a rematch, please create a new game-ID by starting over from step 1.
+The data is stored in a empty object and is removed after the game ends or if the server restarts.

 ## Future Improvements:

+1. Create an array with all the moves to map over.

+2. Validate user name input by setting requirements like min length and max length characters.

-Add a fancy frontend and make the game possible to play online without sending the id by SoMe:
+3. Add a fancy frontend and make the game possible to play online without sending the id by SoMe:

 Initially I made Player1 add their name in the first step where the first player creates the game.
 But I changed this later in the process because I realized that if the game grows and is featured on a site for online games, the id-request will be made when you enter the game and two random people can join the game.
 Therefor it is crucial that the joinGame function makes it possible for both players to be added to the game in this step.